grafana/loki/docs/sources/clients/k6/log-generation.md

 const client = loki.Client(conf);
 ```

-The total quantity of distict streams is defined by the carthesian product of
+The total quantity of distinct streams is defined by the cartesian product of
 all label values.
 Keep in mind that high cardinality negatively impacts the performance of
 the Loki instance.